abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_mouse_handling/py_mouse_handling.rst

         cv2.imshow('image',img)
         if cv2.waitKey(20) & 0xFF == 27:
             break
     cv2.destroyAllWindows()

 More Advanced Demo
 ===================

 Now we go for much more better application.
-In this, we draw either rectangles or curves (depending on the mode we select) by dragging the mouse like we do in Paint application.
-So our mouse callback function has two parts, one to draw rectangle and other to draw the curves.
+In this, we draw either rectangles or circles (depending on the mode we select) by dragging the mouse like we do in Paint application.
+So our mouse callback function has two parts, one to draw rectangle and other to draw the circles.
 This specific example will be really helpful in creating and understanding some interactive applications like object tracking, image segmentation etc.
 ::

     import cv2